jbosstm/narayana.io/README.md

 After a new Narayana version is released we need to make sure that also the following components are updated:
 - download links and release date need updating (https://github.com/jbosstm/narayana.io/tree/develop/content/en/docs) at https://github.com/jbosstm/narayana.io/blob/develop/content/en/downloads/_index.md?plain=1#L12-L17
-- api needs updating (unzip the javadoc build by the narayana-full component into the api folder) at https://github.com/jbosstm/narayana.io/tree/develop/content/en/docs/api
 - project and product documentation (built from the [documentation project](https://github.com/jbosstm/documentation)) need updating at https://github.com/jbosstm/narayana.io/tree/develop/content/en/docs

 Please note: when building narayana and documentation projects you need to make sure to use the correct release tag (e.g. 'git checkout 7.0.x.Final') if you want the right version of the api and docs